Ozymandyas/networkLegifrance/README.md

 - 1980.html and 2022.html are newtork visualisations for the Code Général des Impôts (only this book), each arrow means 'mentions'
 - network_graph.py is the script used to create the aforementioned visualisations
 - retrieveAPI.py is an alernative method to get the dataset using the API, keys are to be added
-- common_words.csv is a dictionnary of 5000 words i used to analyse the aggregated 6 books for 1980 and 2022
+- common_words.csv is a dictionnary of 5000 words i used to analyse the aggregated 6 books (CGI + annexe 1 à 4 + LPF) for 1980 and 2022
 - 5000words.csv is the resulting data of this analysis where one can see increases in occurences of the words
 - dictionnary_analysis.ipynb is a jupyter notebook used to make research with this dictionnary and take screens